timgrossinger/modsecurityhelpers3/README.md

  - modsecurity v2
  - CoreRuleSet

-   tested with SecRuleEngine set to on with rule 2001099 and high threshold level
+   tested with SecRuleEngine set to on with rules 2001099 and 2001100 and high threshold level

-   tested with SecRuleEngine set to on with intercepted requests (works without rule 2001099)
+   tested with SecRuleEngine set to on with intercepted requests (works without ruleset 2001099/2001100)
- - if needed for high-threshold-audit-mode: Rule 2001099 that is run AFTER the rules of CoreRuleSet (defined in apache-mods/security2.conf)
+ - if needed for high-threshold-audit-mode: Rules 2001099/2001100 that run AFTER the rules of CoreRuleSet (defined in apache-mods/security2.conf)
  - SecAuditLogType should be set to "Concurrent" in /etc/modsecurity/modsecurity.conf

 ```